Merit Scholarships & Awards

 - Scores on the SAT I and/or ACT tests

 Each of these factors will be considered when determining if a student will receive a merit award and the level of that award.
 Individual student achievement will be weighed against the achievement of other applicants who are also being considered for merit awards as part of the criterion for setting the exact scholarship amount.
-Students who apply for admission by February 1 are eligible.
+Students who apply for admission are eligible.

 Merit awards are determined by the academic information on file at the time of admission.
 The scholarship committee reviews student credentials and will notify students approximately one month after admission.